-Whilst that curry does not use minced pork or green beans it is where the addition of ingredients towards the end of the cooking process originates.
+Whilst that curry does not use minced pork or green beans it is where this recipe started.

 This recipe needs a little fat to get the textures right as we do not add a sauce.
 Failing to do so will result in something approximating the texture of packing peanuts, and that ain’t good!

 So look for a fat content in the pork between 15% & 20%.

 Can I use something other than green beans?